learning-zone/ielts-materials/writing.md

 **3. LEXICAL RESOURCE: (25%)**

+* Pay attention to collocations (which verb matches which noun)
+* Paraphrase carefully to avoid errors
 * Try to vary your vocabulary using accurate synonyms
 * Use less common question specific words that accurately convey meaning
 * Check your work for spelling and word formation mistakes
+* Avoid using informal language

 **4. GRAMMATICAL RANGE: (25%)**

 * Use a variety of complex and simple sentences
 * Check your writing for errors
+* Use different grammar tenses (conditionals, perfect tenses, passive voice, past, future etc)
+* Pay attention to word order in your sentences
+* Use a range of sentence structures
+* Use the correct punctuation (full stops and commas)
+* Avoid errors in grammar (articles, plural nouns, uncountable nouns, word order)

 To get an excellent score in the IELTS Task 2 writing section, one of the easiest and most effective tips is structuring your writing in the most solid format.
 A great argument essay structure may be divided to four paragraphs, in which comprises of four sentences (excluding the conclusion paragraph, which comprises of three sentences).